 You can see frigatebirds all over the islands Galapagos Islands.
-There is a couple of places in particular that are perfect to see them in action: Genovesa, North Seymour, and San Cristobal Islands.
+There are a couple of places in particular that are perfect to see them in action: Genovesa, North Seymour, and San Cristobal Islands.
 They’re great places to observe great and magnificent frigate birds.
-Especially in the highlands of San Cristobal, there is a fresh water lake where many frigatebirds go to wash the salt water off of their wings.
+Especially in the highlands of San Cristobal, there is a freshwater lake where many frigatebirds go to wash the salt water off of their wings.
 They dive down to the surface of the icy water of the volcanic crater lake for a brief moment before swerving back up into the air.
 This act of bathing actually helps keeps the birds’ wings from becoming saturated and filled with salt after they’ve come into contact with ocean water.

 If you are particularly attentive (and particularly lucky!) you may get the chance to see a frigatebird trying out kleptoparasitism.
 In any case, it’s always a beautiful opportunity to watch these graceful birds flying through the air.
 The Galapagos is a birdwatcher’s paradise like no other!
-In the islands you have a chance of viewing magnificent birds and other wildlife unlike in any other part of the world!
+In the islands, you have a chance of viewing magnificent birds and other wildlife unlike in any other part of the world!

 Frigatebirds are coastal birds, but they don’t like diving into the water.
 Unlike other seabirds like boobies or pelicans, the frigatebird’s wings are not water-resistant.
 This limitation causes them to take extreme measures: Frigatebirds are infamous for stealing food from other birds in the air.